uphold/docs/_authentication.md

 <?php
 require_once 'vendor/autoload.php';
 use Bitreserve\BitreserveClient as Client;
-// Initialize the client an AUTHORIZATION TOKEN is not needed.
 $client = new Client();
 // Retrieve ClientID and ClientSecret from web interface.
 $clientId = 'ClientID';